Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Model setup

 In the presence of radiative cooling, the source term is modified as $\boldsymbol{ S}=\boldsymbol{S_0} + \boldsymbol{S^\prime}$, where $\boldsymbol{S^\prime}$ is the contribution of all the cooling and heating processes.
 The explicit form of the additional source term can be written as \citep{Dihingia-etal2023},

-where the symbols $\alpha$, $\gamma$, $v_j$, and $\Lambda$ denote, respectively, the lapse function, the Lorentz factor, the covariant fluid three-velocity, and the total radiation-cooling term.
+where the symbols $v_j$, and $\Lambda$ denote the covariant fluid three-velocity, and the total radiation-cooling term, respectively.
 The other symbols have their usual meaning in ideal GRMHD, i.e., conserved variables $\boldsymbol{U}$, fluxes $\boldsymbol{F^i},$ and sources $\boldsymbol{S_0}$.
 The detailed expression of these variables in the case of ideal GRMHD without radiative cooling has been reported by \cite{Porth-etal2017} [see Eqs.~(23) and (30) there \citep[for detail follow][]{Rezzolla-Zanotti2013}].
+Finally, $\alpha$ and $\gamma$ stand for the lapse function and the determinant of the induced three metrics, respectively.
+The explicit form of them in Kerr black hole is given by,

+where $\Delta=\left(a^2+r^2-2 r\right)$ and determinant of the metric $g=-\left(a^2 \cos ^2\theta +r^2\right)^2 \sin ^2\theta$.
 Equation~\ref{eq:01} describes the single-fluid MHD equations.
 To expand our investigation to a two-temperature framework, we additionally solve the electron-entropy equation including dissipative heating, Coulomb interactions, and radiation-cooling processes \citep[e.g.,][]{Sadowski-etal2017}, i.e.,

+where $\kappa_e := \exp[(\tilde{\Gamma}_e -1)s_e]$, and subsequently $s_e:=p/\rho^{\tilde{\Gamma}_e}$ is the electron entropy per particle.
+Here, $\tilde{\Gamma}_e$ represents the adiabatic index for the electrons. $f_e^+$ is the fraction of dissipating heating $(Q)$ transferred to the electrons, and $\Lambda_{\rm ei}$ is the rate of energy transferred to the electrons from the ions due to the Coulomb interaction.
+For current work, we consider a turbulent-heating prescription is used to determine the fraction of dissipative heating $f_e^+$ following \cite{Howes2010,Howes2011}.
+The explicit expression of $f_e^+$ is given as